 M: That is cool!
 Any other cool projects coming up?

-A: I just made a bunch of small, differently shaped vases for a dinner Connie hosted at the Hunker House, and a big run of pots for kids to sell at the Echo Park Craft Fair.
+A: I just made a bunch of small, differently shaped vases for a dinner Connie hosted at the Hunker House, and a big run of small pots for kids, which were sold at the Echo Park Craft Fair.